adiwg/mdEditor-doc/publish/how-to-publish.md

 * Items listed at the root level in the publishing outline don't have a parentID that correspond with a record loaded in mdEditor \(Note: you could have other parent IDs identified in those records, but those records aren't loaded in mdEditor\)

--You can drag and drop records to establish the parent-child relationship, eliminating the need to establish the relationship in ScienceBase.
+You can drag and drop records to establish the parent-child relationship, eliminating the need to establish the relationship in ScienceBase.
 This will also allow you to move items around \(e.g., move a product from one project to another\) and have that change be reflected on ScienceBase.
 Remember, this is only about parent-child relationships on ScienceBase, not about project-product associations.

 > ![](/assets/NoteSmall.png)
 >
-> -If you move a product under a different project, it will update that product’s parent ID.
+> If you move a product under a different project, it will update that product’s parent ID.
 >
 > -Parent IDs established through the relationships in the publishing outline will overwrite existing parent IDs in the metadata.
 >